jonnonz1/nz-statute-book/acts/public/2008/financial-advisers-act-2008.md

   - **investment planning service** has the meaning set out in section 11
   - **issuer** has the same meaning as in section 11(1)﻿(b) of the Financial Markets Conduct Act 2013
   - **lawyer** has the same meaning as in section 6 of the Lawyers and Conveyancers Act 2006
-  - **lecturer** means a person who is employed by a university, the New Zealand Institute of Skills and Technology and its subsidiaries, or a college of education to teach or instruct students of the university, New Zealand Institute of Skills and Technology and its subsidiaries, or college of education
+  - **lecturer** means a person who is employed by a university, the New Zealand Institute of Skills and Technology (), or an NZIST subsidiary to teach or instruct students of the university, NZIST, or NZIST subsidiary
   - **licensed market** has the same meaning as in section 6(1) of the Financial Markets Conduct Act 2013
   - **licensed service** has the same meaning as in section 4 of the FSP Act
   - **local authority** has the same meaning as in section 5(1) of the Local Government Act 2002